 Discussing 'Do Not Attempt CPR' Decisions

-This micro skills course explores the evidence and perceptions about attempts at cardiopulmonary resuscitation (CPR).
+This micro skills course from the Association for Palliative Medicine explores the evidence and perceptions about attempts at cardiopulmonary resuscitation (CPR).
 It suggests effective ways of facilitating discussions with patients and their families about decisions related to attempting CPR.